harishr2407/Advanced-Wild-Animal-Detection-and-Alert-System-Using-YOLOv5-/README.md

 # Advanced-Wild-Animal-Detection-and-Alert-System-Using-YOLOv5-
-# 🐾 Advanced Wild Animal Detection and Alert System Using YOLOv5

 An intelligent real-time wild animal detection and alerting system using YOLOv5, integrated with Streamlit, OpenCV, sound alarms, email notifications, and location tracking.
 Designed to prevent human-wildlife conflict and safeguard agricultural and residential zones near forest areas.